ddavidson99/dyzbox/memory-bank/activeContext.md

 23. **Authentication Strategy**: Decided on provider-based authentication (OAuth) with account linking for multiple email providers, using a single user identity in our system.
 24. **Gmail Provider Optimization**: Improved the GmailProvider class to handle large inboxes with better batch processing, rate limiting, and pagination token support.
 25. **Email Statistics Approach**: Implemented direct label statistics from Gmail API to get accurate inbox and unread counts.
-26. **Compose Email Enhancement Plan**: Designed a plan to enhance the email compose functionality with Quill.js for rich text editing and an icon-based UI that aligns with our minimal design philosophy.
+26. **Compose Email Enhancement Plan**: Designed a plan to enhance the email compose functionality with TipTap for rich text editing (replacing React Quill for React 19 compatibility) and an icon-based UI that aligns with our minimal design philosophy.
 Keyboard shortcuts will be implemented in a later phase after core functionality is complete.
+27. **Draft Saving Strategy**: Implemented automatic draft saving based on content detection - emails with any content are saved as drafts when closed, while completely empty emails are discarded without prompting.
+This provides a seamless user experience while preserving important content.
+28. **Browser Dialog Management**: Disabled the browser's built-in "Leave site?" confirmation dialog when navigating away from the compose view to avoid redundant prompts and provide a smoother experience.
+29. **State Management for Email Actions**: Implemented an isProcessingAction state to prevent duplicate operations when saving drafts, sending emails, or performing other actions.
+This ensures that users can't trigger multiple operations simultaneously.
+30. **Trash Implementation Approach**: Created a dedicated Trash page with consistent UI patterns matching the Inbox page, leveraging the existing EmailService with a specific getTrash method.
+31. **Email Deletion Handling**: Improved the email deletion flow to properly update the UI after deletion, ensuring deleted emails no longer appear in the detail view.
+32. **Email Counting Strategy**: Shifted from using the messages API to the labels API for accurate email counting, providing better performance and reliability.
+33. **Pagination Display Algorithm**: Implemented a deterministic algorithm to calculate page range displays based on current page number and items per page rather than relying on result sizes.
+34. **User Profile Management**: Centralized the sign out functionality in the header's user profile dropdown to provide a consistent and intuitive user experience.

 ## Current Challenges